oblakeerickson/blog/_posts/2019-07-10-using-curl-to-save-cookies.md

 cURL command using the cookie file to fetch the data I'm after.
 Pretty cool.

 Now my next steps are to do this all in ruby.
-After that I'm hoping I can add this to my private Discourse instance some how so that I can be awarded a custom gym badge every day I go or for going so many days in a row.
+After that I'm hoping I can add this to my private Discourse instance somehow so that I can be awarded a custom gym badge every day I go or for going so many days in a row.

 [1]: https://ec.haxx.se/http-cookies.html